 If overtime is interfering with your care arrangements – for example, because you have responsibility for young children or an elderly parent – your employer may be guilty of indirect discrimination by unreasonably insisting on the overtime.

 Unions believe strongly that you should be paid for all your overtime, but the practical reality is that for around five million workers each year, this is not the case.
-In 2017, UK workers gave their employers £31.2 billion of free labour.
+In 2019, UK workers gave their employers more than £35 billion of free labour.
 On average, that’s equivalent to having £6,828 taken out of individual pay packets.

 Every year in February, the TUC campaigns against excessive unpaid overtime with Work Your Proper Hours Day, to mark the fact that for the average worker, unpaid overtime is equivalent to their not being paid for any work they’ve done from the beginning of the year until that day.